-The first ray was anchored in place with screws through the metatarsal to the surface used as the base.
-A hole was drilled through the head of the proximal phalanx in a medial to lateral direction and braided steel wire was guided through and attached to a carabiner.
+he first ray was anchored in place with rews through the metatarsal to the urface used as the base.
+A hole was d through the head of the proxima inx in a medial to lateral direction and attached to a carabiner.
 The carabiner was fastened to the lever of a mechanical force gauge.